JonasToth/depth-conversions/docs/compilation.md

 with `libeigen3-dev` - version 3.3 is required.
 You can fallback to the bundled version as well, it does not require compilation.

+### Boost

+Because the project requires a very new `Boost` (see `dependencies.md`) the version provided by your package manager might be outdated.
+The project has custom building included.
+But you can of course build your own boost and install it into your system.

 ## Build with everything included